Denmark's Social Democrats move back into power | DW | 05.06.2019

 - The Social Democrats won 26.2%.
 It and other left-wing parties that form the "red bloc" in the Danish parliament are set to win a total of 91 out of 179 seats.

-- The center-right Liberal Party garnered 23.4%, up almost four points since 2015.
+- The center-right Liberal Party garnered 23.4%, up almost 4 percentage points since 2015.
 But its center-right bloc, which is currently in power, is set to get only 75 parliamentary seats.

 - The right-wing populist Danish People's Party won 8.8%, down from 21.1% in 2015.